AIM-7 Sparrow: Design

 The Sparrow has four major sections: guidance section, warhead, control, and rocket motor (currently the Hercules MK-58 solid-propellant rocket motor).
 It has a cylindrical body with four wings at mid-body and four tail fins.
 Although the external dimensions of the Sparrow remained relatively unchanged from model to model, the internal components of newer missiles represent major improvements, with vastly increased capabilities.
 The warhead is of the continuous-rod type.

 As with other semi-active radar guided missiles, the missile does not generate radar signals, but instead homes in on reflected continuous-wave signals from the launch platform's radar.
 The receiver also senses the guidance radar to enable comparisons that enhance the missile's resistance to passive jamming.

 Principle of guidance

-The launching aircraft will illuminate the target with its radar.
-In radars of the 1950s these were single target tracking devices using a nutating horn as part of the antenna.
-This caused the beam to be swept in a small cone.
-Signal processing would be applied to determine the direction of maximum illumination and so develop a signal to steer the antenna toward the target.
-The missile detects the reflected signal from the target with a high gain antenna in a similar fashion and steers the entire missile toward closure with the target.
-The missile guidance also samples a portion of the illuminating signal via rearward pointing waveguides.
+The launching aircraft illuminates the target with its radar.
+In 1950s radars, these were single-target tracking devices using a nutating horn as part of the antenna, thereby sweeping the beam in a small cone.
+Signal processing is applied to determine the direction of maximum illumination, thereby developing a signal to steer the antenna toward the target.
+The missile detects the reflected signal from the target with a high-gain antenna in a similar fashion and steers the entire missile toward closure with the target.
+The missile guidance also samples a portion of the illuminating signal via rearward-pointing waveguides.
 The comparison of these two signals enabled logic circuits to determine the true target reflection signal, even if the target were to eject radar-reflecting chaff.